 You may be wondering why the image for this blog post features two people shaking hands.
 The answer is simple, and it comes in the form of the following wisdom provided by Hostwinds' Art Director/Human Encyclopedia:

-API keys don’t really work like a ‘key.’
+API keys don't work like a 'key.'
 API keys are more of a handshake.

-Speaking of, have you by any chance heard about those awesome API keys that the cool and hip kids are talking about these days?
-What’s that?
-Absolutely no one who is cool and/or hip is talking about API keys?
+Speaking of, have you by any chance heard about those excellent API keys that the cool and hip kids are talking about these days?
+What's that?
+No one cool or hip is talking about API keys?
 Fair point.
 That said, here at Hostwinds, we embrace being web hosting nerds, and we enjoy it!

 Exhibit A: API Keys are something that you would be very wise to cAPItalize on.

 One dad joke down, many more to go.
-Onto the core of this blog piece where we will define and explain things pertaining to API keys.
-As the heading below suggests, let’s start with APIs.
+Onto the core of this blog piece, where we will define and explain things about API keys.
+As the heading below suggests, let's start with APIs.

-We will now answer the heading’s question.
-What’s that?
-It was definitely implied that the heading would be answered, so there was no need to insert that first sentence?
-What a perceptive audience you are!
+We will now answer the heading's question.
+What's that?
+It's implied that the heading would be answered, so there was no need to insert that first sentence?
+What a wise audience you are!
 We learn so much from the rhetorical responses you give to our rhetorical questions.

 Definition of API: API stands for Application Program Interface.
-APIs dictate how software applications are used, obtained, and/or shared.
+APIs dictate how software applications are used, obtained, or shared.

 Example of API: Let's say you have a website containing information stored in a database.
 A company wants to access that information for their website.
 In this example, you would use an API to give them automatic access to the data in your database.